One of the hardest roles you will ever play in life is that of a parent.

 Instead of shooing them away, try to patiently answer their questions so that they can feel respected and belonging as a valuable member of the family.

-If you are in a situation when you cannot answer their questions, you can ask them to write them down so that you can answer them at a convenient time later.
+If you are in a situation where you cannot answer their questions, you can ask them to write them down so that you can answer them at a convenient time later.

 18. SETTING BAD EXAMPLES